 An interview was taken on June 9, 2018, during a seminar with the Shihan at Chisinau, Moldova.
 Hiroyuki Sakurai held 6 Dan at the time.
 During the 2020 Kagamibiraki ceremony, Sensei received 7th Dan from the Aikikai.

 Joe Thambu was born on 24 March 1961 in Seremban, Malaysia.
 He’s an 8 Dan Yoshinkan Aikido Shihan.
 A student of Gozo Shioda and Aikido Shudokan founder in Australia.

 Tameshigiri (試し斬) is a targeted cutting with a sword test.
-During tameshigiri a swordsman skill is testing these days.
-Different materials are used to test.
-Mostly rice straw (wara), top layer of tatami mats (goza), bamboo and much more.
+During Tameshigiri a swordsman skill is being tested these days.
+Different materials are used, mostly rice straw (Wara), the top layer of tatami mats (Goza), bamboo and much more.

 Mokuso is a Japanese term for silent meditation.
 The first kanji reads as “Moku” and means silence or stop and the second one is “So” and means to think or focus.
 Mokuso is a common way to start and to end a training session in the Japanese Martial Arts and especially Aikido.

 Steven Seagal is a well-known actor, producer, screenwriter, musician… Ukraine Bans Steven Seagal Over ‘National Security’, Steven Seagal asked to teach Aikido to Serbia’s special police forces, Steven Seagal granted Russian citizenship by Vladimir Putin, Is Steven Seagal actually a police officer?
 Is Steven Seagal actually a martial artist?
 There are a lot of interesting and not much-known facts about his life and especially from the Aikido perspective.